Daniel Johnson (basketball)

-Daniel Geoffrey Craig Johnson (born 3 April 1988) is an Australian professional basketball player for the Adelaide 36ers of the National Basketball League (NBL).
-Standing 6'11½" (212 cm) tall, Johnson's primary position is centre, but with a strong mid and long range shooting ability, he is equally effective at playing power forward.
-He is a seven-time All-NBL Team member, including three All-NBL First Team recognitions.
+Daniel Geoffrey Craig Johnson (born 3 April 1988) is an Australian professional basketball player for the Forestville Eagles of the NBL1 Central.
+He debuted in the National Basketball League (NBL) in 2008 with the Melbourne Tigers.
+After two seasons, he joined the Adelaide 36ers where he played the next 13 seasons.
+With the 36ers, he is a seven-time All-NBL Team member, including three All-NBL First Team recognitions.
 Johnson is also a long-time Australian state league player and has had many stints overseas.

 Early life and junior career

 Johnson was born in Carnarvon, Western Australia, and grew up in Perth, where he attended Willetton Senior High School.
-In 2006 and 2007, he attended the Australian Institute of Sport (AIS) and played for the program's SEABL team.
+In 2006 and 2007, he attended the Australian Institute of Sport (AIS) and played for the AIS men's team in the South East Australian Basketball League (SEABL).
 In 2006, he helped the AIS win the King Club International Cup en route to being voted the tournament's Most Valuable Player after averaging 22 points, six rebounds, one assist, two blocks and a steal over five games.
 He was also a member of the Australian national under-19 team that competed in Germany, Taiwan and Italy in 2006.
 The following year, he played for the Emus at the 2007 FIBA Under-19 World Championship in Serbia.

 Johnson moved to the United States to play college basketball for Pepperdine University in the 2007–08 NCAA season.
 Holding the Waves' starting centre position for most of the season, Johnson averaged 9.4 points and 3.8 rebounds in 21 games.
+He decided to leave the team and return home after the departure of his coach and several teammates.